British TV Host Phillip Schofield Comes Out As Gay In Powerful On-Camera Moment

 "This is something that has caused many heart-breaking conversations at home," he continued.
 "I have been married to [Stephanie Lowe] for nearly 27 years, and we have two beautiful grown-up daughters, Molly and Ruby.
 My family have held me so close: they have tried to cheer me up, to smother me with kindness and love, despite their own confusion."

-While his heart breaks for the big changes this is causing in the lives of his family, he is rightly proud of himself for sharing his truth with the world.

-As his statement went on, "Today, quite rightly, being gay is a reason to celebrate and be proud.
+His statement went on, "Today, quite rightly, being gay is a reason to celebrate and be proud.
 Yes, I am feeling pain and confusion, but that comes only from the hurt that I am causing to my family."

 Schofield was interviewed by his co-host Holly Willoughby on This Morning to discuss his announcement even further.